nla-group/fABBA/README.md

 Furthermore, fABBA is fully tolerance-driven and does not require the number of time series symbols to be specified by the user.

 ## Install
+fABBA has the following essential dependencies for its functionality:

+- cython>=0.29.4
+- numpy>=1.22.0
+- scipy>1.6.0
+- pandas
+- requests

+To ensure successful Cython compiling, please update your NumPy to the latest version 1.22.0.

 To install the current release via PIP use:
 ```
 pip install fABBA